 Cook onion, oregano and sugar in 1 tablespoon of olive oil and the butter in a very heavy pot over medium heat, until onion is soft, about 5 minutes.
 Add tomatoes, garlic and stock and simmer, covered, for 20 minutes.

 Place an immersion blender into the pot and puree the soup.
 If you do not have an immersion blender (promise yourself to go buy one), pour the soup into a regular blender and puree.
 You may have to do this in batches, if you use a regular blender.
-Don't skip this step of pureeing the soup - the soup will have a richer flavor, if some of the seeds and skins get pureed.
+Don't skip this step of pureeing the soup first - the soup will have a richer flavor, if some of the seeds and skins get pureed.
 Force pureed soup through a strainer(or use a food mill - it's easier) to remove remaining skins and seeds.
 Pour strained soup into a small clean pot, stir in cream and taste for salt and pepper.
 Simmer just a couple of minutes to reheat.

 Ladle soup into bowls and place a parmesan crisp on top.
 Serve another crisp on the side.